Rema230Al/Rema230Al/README.md

 ### Hi there!

-I'm Remas Alsulami, a Senior Software Engineering student at the University of Jeddah, passionate about full-stack development and UI/UX.
+I'm Remas Alsulami, a Senior Software Engineering student at the University of Jeddah, passionate about full-stack developer and UI/UX.

 ### About Me